microsoft/botframework-components/packages/Telephony/Readme.md

 * Batch Length
 * Property
 * Prompt
+* AllowInterruptions
+* AlwaysPrompt

 #### Usage
 * After started, each input the user sends will be appended to the last message until the user provides a number of characters equal to or greater than the batch length.

 #### Dialog Flow
 * The dialog will only end and continue to the next dialog when the batch length is reached.
+* If AllowInterruptions is true, the parent dialog will receive the input and can handle it as an intent.
+* After the interruption is handled, control flow will resume with this dialog.
+If AlwaysPrompt is set to true, the dialog will attempt to start over, otherwise it will end this dialog without setting the output property.
+* Best practice recommendation when using interruptions is to validate that the output property has been set and handle the case in which it is and isn't set.'

 #### Failures
 * In the event that an exception occurs within the dialog, the dialog will end and the normal exception flow can be followed.